ThinkDataEd/curriculum/docs/unit4/lesson2.md

 1. Display the DWP data using RStudio.
 In pairs, ask students to recall what each of the variables mean.

-2. Next, ask student teams to refer back to the statistical questions they generated in the previous lesson-they will need it for the data exploration.
+2. Next, ask student teams to refer back to the statistical questions they generated in the previous lesson - they will need it for the data exploration.

 3. Distribute the *Exploring the DWP Data* handout ([LMR_4.1](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 4_v_5.0/LMR_4.1_Exploring DWP Data.pdf)).
 In their teams, allow students about
 20-30 minutes to explore the DWP data set and complete the handout.